Through the Street Banner Art Program, artists create unique banners for the lampposts throughout Whistler Village, Creekside and Meadow Park.

-Through the Street Banner Art Program, artists create unique banners for the light posts in Whistler.
-Each series is displayed for two seasons and then sold to the public.
-Revenue from banner sales contributes to future public art projects.
+Summer and Winter series are displayed for two seasons and then offered to the public for purchase.
+Revenue from the banner sales contributes to future public art projects.

 Past Competition Winners